Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-faq.md

 Currently there's no way to deregister your operator but you can update the name of your operator in metadata url to be `Deactivated` or something similar.
 This will help display your operator as not active on the webapp.

+#### Is there a limit to the number of AVSs that an Operator can opt-in to?

+There is no limit on the number of AVSs that an Operator can opt-in to.
+However, the Operator needs to ensure they have sufficient infrastructure capacity for the AVSs they opt-in to.